|System outputs ready to download|| |

 SEGMENT SCOREis the score your metric predicts for the particular segment.

-For languages with two references available, you will need to score the MT systems evaluated against both sets of references individually.
+For de-en, en-zh, ru-en, and zh-en, we have two references available (newstest2020 and newstestB2020).
+You will need to score the MT systems evaluated against both sets of references individually, and then combined.
 Then score each reference against the other.
 The metric.sys.score file would contain:

-The metric.seg.score file would, likewise, contain the segment scores for systems and human translations included in the metric.sys.score file.
+The metric.doc.score and metric.seg.score files would, likewise, contain the document and segment scores for systems and human translations included in the metric.sys.score file.